-Expertise in the diagnosis and treatment of both rare and common neuromuscular diseases is offered by H. Royden Jones, Jr., MD; James A. Russell, DO; and Jayashri Srinivasan, MD.
+Expertise in the diagnosis and treatment of both rare and common neuromuscular diseases is offered by Drs.
+Jennifer Grillo, Gisela Held, Doreen Ho, Sara Mayer, Kit Mui, Jayashri Srinivasan, and Michal Vytopil.
 In addition to providing highly specialized clinical care, these physicians are actively engaged in a number of neuromuscular disease research studies.
-Under Dr. Russell’s leadership, the team also educates fellows in the highly competitive Neurology-Neurophysiology/EMG Fellowship program.
+The team also educates fellows in the highly competitive Neurology-Neurophysiology/EMG Fellowship program.

 Please call 781.744.8630 to request an appointment with one of our neuromuscular disease specialists.